crymscom/srganalytics-ios/Documentation/Getting-started.md

 The various setup parameters must be obtained by the team responsible of measurements for your application and are all mandatory.
 Once the tracker has been started, you can perform measurements.

-For tests or during development, you can use the special `SRGAnalyticsBusinessUnitIdentifierTEST` to avoid polluting real application measurements.
+For unit tests, you can use the special `SRGAnalyticsBusinessUnitIdentifierTEST` to emit notifications which can be used to check when analytics information is sent, and whether it is correct.

-## comScore to TagCommander transition

-For some transition period, measurement information must be sent both to the comScore (which will be discontinued end of 2017) service and to TagCommander.
-Tracker setup, as well as measurement methods, reflect this requirement by always providing separate ways to forward separate label lists to both services, as the list of measurement values might be different.
-Once comScore has been discontinued, a new version of the SRG Analytics library will be delivered, which will remove duplicate measurements and offer a simpler interface.

 ## Measurement information